 Perspective.
-We make decisions everyday about how to perceive a situation, good or bad, right or wrong, and we also have the chance to change that opinion based on our own experiences and influences.
-We all move forward in our lives, our perspective in hand, choosing our actions based on what we think is right, doing the best we can.
+We make decisions everyday about how to perceive a situation, good or bad, right or wrong, and that opinion changes based on our own experiences and influences.
+We all move forward in our lives, perspectives in hand, choosing our actions based on what we think is right, doing the best we can.
 Bumping our way through the day to day, meeting with others and making conversation to gauge who might see the world through similar eyes.
 We want to share our perspective with others, and have them welcome us into theirs too.

-The Perspective of others, now there’s a fickle beast.
+But… the Perspective of others, now there’s a fickle beast.
 What we may know to be right and true, turns sour in the mouth of another.
-Like the Lego tower above, building with various colours, creating different shapes and ideas, arriving at a conclusion unique to us.
+Like the Lego tower above, built with various colours and different shapes or ideas, arriving at a conclusion unique to us.
 Not everyone will admire the same towers, some will hate it even, and no amount of begging, pleading, or screaming at the top of your lungs can change it.
 They’ve made up their mind.

 Or what about a stranger at the coffee shop who just poured unspeakable rudeness towards you for no good reason.
 What if they just found out their beloved pet died, you know the one, they’ve been best friends since highschool, and made it through hell and back together.
 And now, grief stricken, that person is trying everything within their power to hold it together.
 Would it still seem necessary to tell them off?

 How about your children, who just… Won’t… Go.
 To.
 Bed!
 What if they experienced something during their day that really upset them.
-Now, having settled into bed, they feel secure enough to tell you about it, and they just want you to come upstairs to ask for your reassurance and/or help?
+Now, having settled into bed, they feel ready and secure enough to tell you about it–and they just want you to come upstairs to ask for your reassurance and/or help?
 Would you stand firm at send them to bed, or would you offer them some empathy and hear them out?